Leadership Opportunities

 Leadership involves working effectively with other people to shape social reality and achieve organizational goals.
 It is a critical factor in organizational and career success.
 Every postdoc, no matter what field of endeavor, will face a variety of difficult leadership challenges.
 How these challenges are met will have a significant impact on the postdoc’s career and life.

-Cosponsored by the Office of Postdoctoral Studies and the VP of Human Resources and Safety Services, this 10-module program is designed to introduce postdocs to some key concepts and skills of leadership in today’s complex environment.
-It provides a practical forum to assess and develop personal leadership skills in self-knowledge, planning and problem solving, group dynamics and team building, cultural fluency, conflict resolution, and facilitation of change.
+Sponsored by the Office of Postdoctoral Studies, this highly interactive program uses lectures, discussions, simulations, and cases to introduce postdocs to key concepts and skills of leadership in today’s complex environment.
+It provides a practical forum to assess and develop personal leadership skills in self-knowledge, individual and group dynamics, power, the importance of organizational structure and context, and the role of communication in conflict resolution, team function, and change.

 Program Objectives